ThePiR0/Amfoss-TASKS/Task-04/CineScope-S3/Readme.md

 palette.setColor(QPalette.WindowText, Qt.white)
 ```

-The goal is to create an interface where the user feels **comfortable exploring for long periods without fatigue**.
+The goal is to create an interface where the user feels **comfortable exploring for long periods without fatigue and keeping it interesting.**.

 ---